Amalfi Coast & Sorrento Luxury Walking Tour - LUXAM

 Nights 6 & 7: The last two nights are spent in beautiful Sorrento, with its charming historic centre and great parks and terraces overlooking the Bay of Naples.
 You stay either in a beautiful 4-star hotel located in the heart of town and at walking distance from the train station and harbour, or in one of the other hotels of your choice.

 The choice of a hotel is something personal.
-We at Genius Loci Travel are proud of our selection of accommodations.
+We at Genius Loci Travel are proud of our selection of hand-picked accommodations.
 As stated by some of our clients: one of our strengths lies in the careful selection of the right accommodation for the type of tour, the type of clients and the type of area.
 Not the obvious places, but small, well-situated, often family-run places, with a personal welcome.
 Our accommodations are often small boutique hotels, but can be wonderful Bed & Breakfasts (yes, this is the Italian word!), as well as agriturismo’s, rural accommodations, which are often real countryside Relais.
-All are chosen for their accessibility to the trail and for the warmth of their welcome.
+All are chosen for their perfect located, their accessibility to the trail (or road when you’re cycling, or beach when you’re kayaking!) and for the personal warmth of their welcome.
 Many are located in historical buildings or placed in exceptional spots.
 All give you the feeling of being truly in Italy, and not in just another hotel anywhere in the world.
 All represent the best price/quality ratio the area offers and they all employ local people.

 On the whole and for these reasons we try to avoid chain and big name hotels.
 Many of our hoteliers are walkers themselves and take an active and helpful interest in our clients’ progress.
 Most of the places we have been using for years and we have a good working relationship with the owners.